arme-project/ARME-website/content/home/welcome.md

   css_class:
 ---

-The project will start in September 2021.
+The Augmented Reality Music Ensemble project has been funded by EPSRC and will start in September 2021.